-The water heater is the second largest expense on your electricity bill, right after your home heating costs, so it would be best to make an informed choice.
+The water heater is the second biggest expense on your electricity bill, right after your home heating costs.
+That’s why it’s so important to make an informed choice.

-After reading on the different energy sources available, such as gas water heaters, thermodynamic water heaters, solar water heaters and electric water heaters, you’ve chosen the electric water heater, which requires little space, no ventilation nor maintenance.
+After reading up on the different energy sources available, such as gas water heaters, thermodynamic water heaters, solar water heaters and electric water heaters, you’ve chosen the electric water heater, which requires little space, no ventilation or maintenance.

-Will you choose the worry-free and mess-free installation carried out by a professional in your area, or will you choose to do the installation yourself?
+Will you choose a worry-free and mess-free installation carried out by a professional technician in your area or will you choose to install the water heater yourself?
 This decision will have an impact on the warranty of your water heater.
 Hardware stores offer standard water heaters, but the installation service is rarely included.
 You then have to think about the tools you’ll need to acquire if you decide to do it yourself or consider the service fees of a plumber.

-The construction, the insulation, the cold water entry, the safety accessories like the safety valves and the drain pan, the anticorrosion parts, the number of elements are all factors you need to consider.
-Ask the advice of your local water heater experts to help you better identify these features.
+The construction, the insulation, the cold water entry, the safety accessories like the safety valves and the drain pan, the anticorrosion parts, the number of elements… these are all factors you need to consider.
+Ask your local water heater experts for advice to help you better identify these features.

-The only thing left is to decide if you’ll rent or buy your water heater.
-To do so, we invite you to consult our comparison chart on the advantages of renting vs. buying.
+The only thing left is to decide if you’ll rent or purchase your water heater.
+To do so, we invite you to consult our comparison chart on the advantages of renting vs. purchasing.

 Find the water heater that’s right for you

 Members of your household take up to 4 showers or 2 baths every day, you wash your clothes with cold water, and you run the dishwasher every 3 days.